nefort/multi-tab-switcher/README.md

 2. Assign `role = "tab"` to tabs.
 3. Assign `role="tabpanel"` to panels.
 4. Add `hidden` to the panel that is not initially displayed.
-5. In js file, import `tabSwitcher` and pass the class selector given to the component as an argument
+5. In js file, import `tabSwitcher` and pass the class selector given to the component as an argument.

 ```html
 <div class="tab-component">